Community Paediatrics up to the 5th birthday for developmental concerns

 What to expect at your appointment

 Your child will be seen by one of our specialist staff.
-The length of the appointment will vary and is usually an hour.
+The length of the appointment will vary and an estimate will be given in your appointment letter or email.
 You are expected to attend the appointment with your child.

 Following the initial appointment

-• You or your child may be offered support in the form of workshops for parents, group interventions for children or individual work.
+- You or your child may be offered support in the form of workshops for parents/carers, group interventions for children or individual work.

 We will write to you following your appointment summarising the assessment, our understanding of the difficulties and will include a plan of what will happen next.